sashahart/vex/README.rst

 You might find it nicer to use.
 And it works with non-bash shells.

-(It doesn't make or remove virtualenvs, though.
-Should it?)
+(Convenience switches to make and remove virtualenvs are coming soon.)

 How it works
 ============